Borrowing Policy

 • Requests for journal articles available only through our online databases will not be filled.

-• Stephens College Library will loan to libraries in the United States, Canada and Mexico.
+• Stephens College Library only loans to libraries in the United States, Canada and Mexico.

 Interlibrary Loan Policy